DareenAbuhamra1/2-Pass-Assembler/README.md

   3) "copy_obj.txt" which is the final result of Pass 2, The object code made by Pass 2 is written in this file.

 Data Structures used in the code:
-  1) Dictionaries: OPTAB and SYMTAB
+  1) Dictionaries: OPTAB and SYMTAB.
-  2) Lists: intermediate lines in Pass 1, text records and object program in Pass 2
+  2) Lists: intermediate lines in Pass 1, text records and object program in Pass 2.

 * OPTAB is used to lookup mnemonic operation codes and translate them to their machine language equivalents.
 * During Pass 1, OPTAB is used to look up and validate operation codes in the source program.
 In Pass 2, it is used to translate the operation codes to machine language.